sgens/grant-program/applications/Genesis Shards.md

 - What work has been done so far?
 - Are there any teams who have already contributed (financially) to the project?
 - Have you applied for other grants so far?

+As an L1 ecosystem, it is imperative that result-oriented connections are built within the Web 3.0 space.
+To enable this, we have created the Alliance Guild to help bring together portfolio companies and select Web3 partners.

+The GS Alliance Guild currently has a comprehensive network of over 150+ blockchain projects, access partners (top VCs and hedge funds), a trending global KOL/influencer network and top-tier mentors in the crypto space.

+The Guild's goal is simple - to maximize the potential of our partners and to build a stable community that contributes to its members' growth while sharing:
+- Deal Flows
+- Partnership Opportunities
+- Private sale pitches
+- AMA & Podcast opportunities
+- Upcoming events & insider leaks

+MARKETING BENEFITS
+- Building, growing and maintaining communities
+- Effective marketing campaigns on both crypto native and normal channels
+- Cost-effective PR plans
+- A 250+ trending KOL and influencer network
+- Joint AMAs and podcasts on trending channels
+- Advertisements on web 3.00 related affiliate networks and websites.
+- Perception management with experienced community managers involved